fakeAssBrian/americool.github.io/_portfolio/2_blocjams.md

 ...and the full player page:
 ![blocjams_2](/img/blocjams_2.png){:class="img-responsive"}

 Lastly let's look at two quick videos.
+(Note the circle that appears on each click is a quicktime generated effect and not part of the application itself.)
 The first displays the player's mouse-over functionality:

 ![blocjams_demo_1](/img/blocjams_demo_1.gif)

 and here is the seek bar in action:

 ![blocjams_demo_2](/img/blocjams_demo_2.gif)

 **Conclusion:**

+While the initial layout of the page was very simple in terms of following step-by step html/css instructions, it was a good introduction styling.
+The project became most challenging when implementing the mouse-over and click-responsive player, both in plain javascript and jQuery.
+This served as a very good introduction to front end generally speaking, and an especially  good way to acquaint oneself with the advantages and power of the jQuery library.
+While I'm not sure how much I will use all of these details in future projects, it was a valuable learning experience in terms of logic and problem solving and also serves as a good point of reference when working on another front end challenge.
+In the future, I'll be glad I have experience working with click and mouseover functionality, abstract and relative page measurements based on user behavior, as well as experiencing working with a library that allows one to play audio.

+Here is a link to the project's [github page] if you'd like to see the full code.

 [Github Page]: https://github.com/americool/bloc-jams
 [Bloccit]: /_portfoilo/1_bloccit.md